19 min to read

 Schedule your posts at the right time for maximum reach.

-Same as Facebook, if you want followers to interact with your posts, you have to make them at the hours with more user interaction.
+Like Facebook, if you want followers to interact with your posts, you have to make them at the hours with more user interaction.
 You can check all of this on statistics if you turn your Instagram profile to professional.

 Post consistently

-But don't despair, as the Instagram chief, Adam Mosseri, commented at Instagram Creator Week 2021 that the proper pace is 2 posts per week and 2 stories per day.
+As the Instagram chief, Adam Mosseri, commented at Instagram Creator Week 2021 that the proper pace is 2 posts per week and 2 stories per day.

 Source: YouTube.